-- The flexibility and ubiquity of the internet offers a host of digital marketing opportunities for luxury wealth management firms to more efficiently and accessibly reach their high-net-worth client base.
+- The flexibility and ubiquity of the internet offer a host of digital marketing opportunities for luxury wealth management firms to more efficiently and accessibly reach their high-net-worth client base.

 - The development of automated advisory services and data analytics platforms can equally help wealth managers to cut costs and more accurately target their marketing efforts.

 - The luxury wealth management industry has been slow to embrace advances in technology, lagging behind other financial service providers.

 - Older, more traditional investors remain distrustful of automated services and prefer to interact face-to-face with their advisor.

 - Younger consumers continue to be distrustful of financial professionals as a result of the 2008 financial crisis.

 - Build consumer trust by creating an authoritative and informative online presence through reliable content.